paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 Fermat's Enigma: The Epic Quest to Solve the World's Greatest Mathematical Problem (Simon Singh) : I have discovered a truly marvellous description of this book, but this blog is already too long to contain

-The Riemann Hypothesis: A Million Dollar Problem (Roland van der Veen, Jan van de Craats) : One of the Millennium Prize Problems, solving it is considered as the hardest way to earn a million dollars
+Prime Obsession: Bernhard Riemann and the Greatest Unsolved Problem in Mathematics (John Derbyshire) : The definitive story of the Riemann Hypothesis, one of the Millennium Prize Problems, solving it is considered as the hardest way to earn a million dollars

 The Golden Ticket: P, NP, and the Search for the Impossible (Lance Fortnow) : Another one of the Millennium Prize Problems, whose result can have stunning practical consequences